gportay/cqfd6/README.md

 ```

 `CQFD_EXTRA_RUN_ARGS`: A space-separated list of additional
-docker-run options to be append to the starting container.
+docker-run options to be append to the starting build container.
 Format is the same as (and passed to) docker-run’s options.
 See 'docker run --help'.